dianaprince/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- overview -->

-This page provides a real world example of how to configure Redis using a ConfigMap and builds upon the [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) task.
+This guide explains how to configure Redis using a ConfigMap and builds upon the [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) task.

 ## {{% heading "objectives" %}}

-* Create a ConfigMap with Redis configuration values
+* Create a ConfigMap with Redis configuration values.
-* Create a Redis Pod that mounts and uses the created ConfigMap
+* Configure a Redis pod that mounts and uses the created ConfigMap.
-* Verify that the configuration was correctly applied.
+* Verify that the configuration is applied correctly.